 The hierarchy is made up especially of the pope and bishops.
 Priests also share in this role in their unique way by the shepherding of individual churches and people.
 The hierarchical calling is to specifically share in the mission to shepherd, teach and sanctify the people of God.
 And it is especially the role of the pope to live this out.
 Before we look at the threefold mission of the Church to shepherd, teach and sanctify, let’s first look at the unique role and origin of the pope.

-The pope is the successor of St. Peter.
-Jesus gave St. Peter a unique power when He invited Peter to make his profession of faith.
+The pope is the successor of Saint Peter.
+Jesus gave Saint Peter a unique power when He invited Peter to make his profession of faith.
 Jesus asked Peter who he thought Jesus was, and Peter responded:

 Jesus then responded to Peter:

 Blessed are you, Simon son of Jonah.
 For flesh and blood has not revealed this to you, but my heavenly Father.
 And so I say to you, you are Peter, and upon this rock I will build my church, and the gates of the netherworld shall not prevail against it.
 I will give you the keys to the kingdom of heaven.
 Whatever you bind on earth shall be bound in heaven; and whatever you loose on earth shall be loosed in heaven.
 (Mt 16:17–19)